 - optional garnishes: parsley, smoked paprika, vegan yogurt

 - Add olive oil or a splash of water to a large pot over medium high heat.
-Add onion and a pinch of salt and pepper and sauté about 3 minutes, until onions turn to translucent.
+Add onion and a pinch of salt and pepper and sauté about 3 minutes, until onions turn translucent.
 Add carrots, celery, and garlic and sauté another 2 minutes.
 Stir frequently to prevent burning.

 - Stir in split peas, curry powder, and nutritional yeast and cook 30 seconds, then add vegetable broth.
 Stir in tomato paste until well combined, then add bay leaf.
 Bring soup to a boil then lower to simmer for 30-60 minutes, until split peas are tender.